-If you are only visiting Paris for 4 days, your vacation is coming to an end!
+If you are only visiting Paris for four days, your vacation is coming to an end!
 Make the most of your last few hours in Paris.

-You can begin day 4 with a museum: the Centre Pompidou for contemporary art, the Musée Carnavalet for the history of Paris, or the Picasso Museum.
+You can begin the last day with a museum: the Centre Pompidou for contemporary art, the Musée Carnavalet for the history of Paris, or the Picasso Museum.

 You can also do your shopping in Marais’ many trendy boutiques and designers’ shops.
-Stay in the quarter for your evening meal and a drink afterwards.
+Stay in the quarter for your evening meal and a drink afterward.

 It’s worth knowing that a 4-day stay will allow you enough time for an excursion to the Palace of Versailles.